You want to write a bestseller. Just admit it.

 Let’s come back to the question we asked in the beginning: Why do you write this story?

 There is a right answer.
-One that will set you free from the pressure of being published, pleasing everybody, even the pressure of writing a bestseller (although ironically, it may trigger this effect).
+One that will set you free from the pressure of being published, pleasing everybody, even the pressure of writing a bestseller (ironically).

 You, the author, need to be transformed along with your own book.